c-blake/bu/doc/etr.md

   total parses as int => /proc/PID/fd/FD.size

+Some examples (each assumes only 1 matching pid found by pf):

+  etr -p$(pf x) -d3 -a'fage SOME-LOG'
-Some examples (each assumes only 1 matching pid found by pf): etr -p$(pf ffmpeg) -d3 -m5.0 etr -p$(pf x) -d3 -a'fage -qfm -rm -RLOG-FILE /MISSING' etr -p$(pf stripe) -t'ls -1 /DIR|wc -l' -d'grep 7mslot: LOG|wc -l'
+  etr -p$(pf ffmpeg) -d3 -m5.0 -oXYZ
+  etr -p$(pf stripe) -t'ls -1 /DIR|wc -l' -d'grep 7mslot: LOG|wc -l'

-Estimation assumes a constant work rate, equal to the average so far and that "units" of work are consistent between "total" and "did".

-If you give a measure > 0.0 seconds that will instead use the *present* rate over that measurement window (unless there is no change in did across the measurement).
+Estimation assumes a constant work rate, equal to the average so far.
+If you give a measure > 0.0 seconds that will instead use the present rate (unless there is no change in did across the measurement).
+If you give a non-empty op then the report will include expected total output bytes.

 Options:
   -p=, --pid=      int    0   pid of process in question